“Few aspects of American culture so colorfully and passionately celebrate the American experience as sports.”

 The Kansas Humanities Council sponsors Hometown Teams in Kansas in partnership with the Smithsonian Institution’s Museum on Main Street program, a one-of-a-kind cultural project that serves small towns and residents of rural America.
 Support for Museum on Main Street has been provided by the US Congress.

-In addition to the six Smithsonian exhibition host sites, Hometown Teams partner sites receive small grants of up to $1,500 to explore community stories related to themes in Hometown Teams.
+In addition to the six Smithsonian exhibition host sites, Hometown Teams partner sites explore community stories related to themes in Hometown Teams.
 The partner site communities are Blue Rapids, Cottonwood Falls, Eudora, Glasco, Great Bend, Hays, Independence, Jetmore, La Cygne, Larned, Lawrence, Lyons, North Newton, Oakley, Pratt, and Wamego.
 Click here for the full list of partner site organizations.
-For more information about Partner Sites or contact Murl Riedel, director of grants, at murl(at)kansashumanities.org.
+Note: The Smithsonian exhibition will not be on display at the partner sites.